 13. Become a zoo member at Lincoln Park Zoo.
 Check out the new lion habitat and more.

 14. Go snowshoeing at Northerly Island.

 15. Set up a scavenger hunt for your kids; it can take place outside, inside, or both!

 Brooklyn Boulders Chicago provides an outlet to keep kids active and engaged.
 Photo courtesy of Brooklyn Boulders

 Indoor Places To Play This Winter in Chicago (They're Open!)

 16. Climb the walls (literally) at Brooklyn Boulders in the West Side—it’s open now for youth programming only.

-18. While the Legoland Discovery Center in Schaumburg remains closed, the epic Lego store there is open, and is a great escape.
-Kids love looking at the new Lego sets and already built demos, while they file away ideas for next birthday.
+18. Check out the Legoland Discovery Center in Schaumburg.
+The epic Lego store is a great escape.
+Kids love looking at the new Lego sets and already built demos, while they file away ideas for their next birthday.

 20. Get your swing ready for summer at an indoor batting cage.